BaptisteRoseau/BestPractices/topics/code.md

 ## Naming

-Naming is important to improve consistency and readability of a code base.
+Naming is important to improve consistency and readability of a codebase.

 Your team should agree on conventions for the most used object types in your project.